PX4/PX4-user_guide/en/getting_started/tunes.md

 Your browser does not support the audio element.
 </audio>

-- Hard fault when mounting microSD card or no microSD card.
+- Hard fault has caused a system reboot.
 - System set to use PX4IO but no IO present.
 - UAVCAN is enabled but driver can't start.
 - SITL/HITL enabled but *pwm_out_sim* driver can't start.